derek-oshita/tamagotchi/README.md

 2. An image of the tamagotchi will display.

 3. Three metrics will also be shown: hunger, sleepiness, and boredom.
 Each metric will initiate at 0.
-The metrics will increment every 6 minutes.
-If any of the metrics reach 10, the tamagotchi WILL PERISH.
+The metrics will increment every 5 minutes.
+If any of the metrics reaches 10, the tamagotchi WILL PERISH.

 4. The user can decrement the value of each metric- hunger, boredom, and sleepiness will be decremented by feed, play, and turn off the lights respectively.
 Each click will represent 1 decrement in order to prevent any metric from reaching 10.

-5. Every 20 minutes, the the pet wil morph/evolve, creating another stage.
-There will be three stages.
+5. Every 20 minutes, the the pet wil morph/evolve and the round will be updated.
+There will be three rounds.

-6. The player wins if they can keep the tamagotchi alive through the third stage.
+6. The player wins if they can keep the tamagotchi alive through the third round.

 // --- Wireframe --- //